Madeleines are a delightful French pastry in the shape of a shell. They are a classic and as such, need nothing else with them, but a cup of tea.

 - Scrape seeds from vanilla bean with a tip of a paring knife, into a smaller bowl (save pod for another use) then add sugar and rub together until vanilla is well dispersed.

-- Whisk in eggs, milk, honey and 1 3/4 cups (7 oz) melted butter, then fold into flour mixture, until just combined.
+- Whisk in eggs, milk, honey and melted butter, then fold into flour mixture, until just combined.

 - Bake on bottom rack for about 5 minutes, then rotate tray 180° and move to top rack for another 5 to 6 minutes, or until golden brown around the edges.

-- If the Madeleines don't come out easily, use a knife or small wooden tool to help remove them from the molds.
+- Remove from the oven and take pastries from the tray.
+TIP: if the Madeleines don't come out easily, use a butter knife or small wooden tool to help remove them from the molds.
 (If you re-use the molds right away, make sure to wash them well, and brush with butter again.)

 - Place on cooling rack and serve as is, slightly warm, or add a light dusting of powdered sugar when cool.